Artemis37/copilot-template/Backend/Copilot/Copilot/instruction.md

 - Delete products

 The API should accurately represent the product information structure shown in the Divine Shop reference image, without requiring pre-defined data structures in this instruction file.

+## Common Issues and Troubleshooting
+- If Swagger UI isn't accessible, check for:
+  1. Syntax errors in the Swagger UI configuration (e.g., unclosed quotes)
+  2. Mismatch between Program.cs RoutePrefix and launchSettings.json launchUrl
+  3. Missing or inaccessible XML documentation file
+- Make sure all string literals in Program.cs are properly closed with quotes
+- Ensure the application is running in Development environment where Swagger UI is enabled